MaryanGelle/Productivity/TESTING.md

 - ## Testing and Code Validation Evidence

-  - In order to increase my projects user experience, I conducted testing for my html and css for all my pages.
+  - In order to increase my project's user experience, I conducted testing for my HTML and CSS for all my pages.

     - For HTML validation, I used the [W3C HTML Validator](https://validator.w3.org/).